robotic-vision-lab/Cloud-Object-Recognition-Engine/README.md

     $ cd core/ros
     $ catkin_make

-## Usage

-### Remote server example
+### Remote Server Example

-#### Server setup
+#### Server Setup

-We use CloudLab [4] as our remote computing facility in this example.
+We use [CloudLab](https://www.cloudlab.us/) as our remote computing facility in this example.
 We've created a profile (disk image) named 'ubuntu-16\_04-ros-kinetic-full' that captures the entire cloud environment.
 This profile is shared within CloudLab under the project 'core-robotics'.
 It consists of one x86 node running Ubuntu 16.04 with ROS Kinetic installed.

 After starting an experiment with the above profile, clone and build CORE: